It is always a fascinating source of interest for our clients and art collectors to see how we repair watercolours and works-on-paper.

 Throughout the process, we speak with our clients about what is possible from restoration and what they want to achieve.

 For example, if a map has an area missing, how would they now like that area to look like?
-In such an instance, authenticity of the map and historical integrity will be an important consideration.
+In such an instance, the authenticity of the map and historical integrity will be an important consideration.

 Would they like the missing area to be filled and retouched in one appropriate colour, or would they like the details of the map to be re-created as faithfully as possible?

-We always work with our clients to advise on what is realistic and what it is possible to achieve.
+We always work with our clients to advise on what is realistic and what is possible to achieve.